-- affirmed the review officer's decision; - varied the review officer's decision;
+- affirmed the review officer's decision;

+- varied the review officer's decision; or

+- set aside the review officer's decision and substituted a new decision,

 7.3.2.2 Appeals to the Administrative Appeals Tribunal

 On 1 July 2015, the Social Security Appeals Tribunal (SSAT) and the Administrative Appeals Tribunal (AAT) amalgamated.
 From that date, all new reviews or current undecided reviews will be automatically transferred to and decided by the new AAT.